pureinsights/discovery-cli/USER.md

 ```

 ###### Halt
 `halt` is the command used to halt a seed execution in Discovery Ingestion.
-With the execution flag, the user can specify the specific execution that will halted.
+With the execution flag, the user can specify the specific execution that will be halted.
 If there is no execution flag, all of the active executions are halted.

 Usage: `discovery ingestion seed halt <seed> [flags] `